Traditional Williamsburg Shopping... for four generations!

 Williamsburg Merchants Inc. is now operated by the third and fourth generations, Sam Wallace Jr., Cabell Wallace and Sam Wallace III.
 Their 3 Merchants Square locations (R.P.
 Wallace & Sons General Store, The Christmas Shop, and The Campus Shop) have been joined by The Williamsburg General Store, Bubba’s Ice Cream Shack, and Wallace’s Trading Post on Richmond Road.

-So whether you are downtown in Merchants Square or out on the “strip” (Richmond Road), stop by and experience what has made the Wallaces a shopping institution in Williamsburg for over 99 years.
+So whether you are downtown in Merchants Square or out on the “strip” (Richmond Road), stop by and experience what has made the Wallaces a shopping institution in Williamsburg for 102 years.

 Williamsburg’s oldest gift shop with the best selection of souvenirs